Soay123/SilverSatPersonalDevWork/README.md

 - A huge advantage of 12 rather than 16 bits is faster samples per second.
 128 sps to 3300 sps depending on how the api constructor is invoked.
 - Accuracy is a function of heat
 - Gain = 2/3 = 6.144v max; Gain = 1 = 4.096v max
+- So then at gain = 1, accuracy is 1 mV.
 - Max gain error of .04% occurs at 85 degrees celsius.
 - Differential offset error at 3v over entire operating tempeture range is about 3 uV
-- Requires an input of at least 250 uA, .256v, means that at bottom of range R <=1024.
-So if you want to be able to sense the entire range with low power then the resistor should be between 530 and 1024 ohm.
-With 3.3v the resistor should be between 360 and 13200 ohm.
-- The most precise range is +/- .256v (.512v) evenly spread across a 16 bit value, but only as precise as 12 bits.
-Which comes out to 0.00000781 (8 significant decimal digits)
+- Requires an input of at least 250 uA, .256v
+- Do not exceed 10 mA and VDD + .3v
+- With 3.3v, the resistor should be between (3.3 + .3)/.01 and 3.3/.00025 which is 360 to 13200 ohm.
+- The step is:

 2. Regarding the INA219

 - High Side (i.e. in series before load, rather than between load and ground).
-- Do not exceed 64 watts and 3.2 amps. (as best I can tell)
+- Do not exceed 26v and 3.2 amps. (as best I can tell), but try to stay within 2 amps
 - Ground does NOT need to be shared between load and QWIIC VDD
 - 12 Bit ADC - Gain might need to be set?
 - Put in the appropriate precautions if you are using an inductive load.
 - INA219 measures voltage and current (and therefore also power)
 - INA219 reports the average of 128 samples every 68.1 ms. (about 14 sps)
-- INA219 has an accuracy of .8 mA
+- INA219 has an accuracy of .8 mA (3.2/4096)

 3. Regarding Vin of sample vs. VDD of QWIIC

 - As discussed below some type of circuit would be needed to step down the voltage, but not to regulate it to a fixed amout.
-- Easiest solution is probably to use diodes.
+- Easiest solution is probably to use diodes - then loading is not a concern.

 ## Some reasoning about the electronics needed